 Android allows placement of names in the left side of the App bar, and placement of action buttons on the right side.
 The number of action buttons is generally not more than three.
 In case, it’s more than three, the overflow icon is used for the less important buttons.

-On the other hand, iOS navigation bar shows a back button on the left side which is often labeled with the title of the previous screen.
+On the other hand, the iOS navigation bar shows a back button on the left side, often labeled with the previous screen’s title.
 The right side of the bar can have control buttons like Edit or Done buttons.
 Designers can use background tint for the navigation bars and configure them to hide when the keyboard gets active.

 Other than navigation bar, iOS apps use more bars, including a Search bar, Toolbar, Status bar, etc.

 Android and iOS have defined their default button designs, but both the platforms allow designers to use their own creativity for it.
 However, it should be taken care that button styles should be easily understandable to the users.

 For Android, the floating action buttons have defined characteristics, which are placed in the lower right corner.
 You can use the only uppercase for the buttons that allow tapping.
 At the same time, iOS call-to-action buttons are placed in the center of the tab bar so that users can easily reach and tap them.

 Assets and screen densities

 When you have completed the design of the app, you need to implement it by exporting the assets.
 There are a number of differences between the screen sizes and densities for Android and iOS.

 Android allows you to choose from several screen sizes and densities, with scaling factors like 1x, 1.5x, 2x, 3x, and 4x.
 The unit of measurement for densities in Android apps is a density-independent pixel.
 The screen densities can range between 160 dpi to 640 dpi.